openaps/AndroidAPSdocs/docs/EN/Usage/Custom_Watchface_Reference.md

 `"rotationOffset": true,` will define that the expected animation according to value should be a rotation. (others available keys are `"leftOffset"` and `"topOffset"` if you want to create a slider)

-Now we will go at the end of the file, after view blocks:
+Now we will go at the end of the file, after the last view:

 ```json
 "second_hand": {